MorettiGS/MorettiGS/README.md

 - Software Engineer at the University of Brasília.
 - ICPC Contestant, lover of challenges and problem solving.
 - Mainly focused on software security, architecture, full stack development and testing.
-- Interested in AI, Game Development,
+- Interested in Artificial Inteligence, Game Development and Data Science.
 - Always searching for knowledge.

 ### My links